Graph visualization: fixing data hairballs

 Usual suspect #1: the hairball, the snowstorm and the starburst

-None of these will help your users uncover threats or find insight.
+These will all hinder your users.
 The difference between success and failure hinges on what you do next.

 Do you accept that this is the nature of your data, advise your users to boost their hardware and leave them to it?
 Or do you spend hours trying to understand the root causes of the problems in your data and designing a visual investigation tool that really works?
 Why do these beasts appear?
 What aspects of the underlying data give rise to them?
 And what can you do about it when the underlying data is not yours to control?

 We’ll look at snowstorms and starbursts in future blog posts.
-Now, we’ll focus on the infamous hairball.
+For now, we’ll focus on the infamous hairball.

 If you see a tangled mass of nodes and links that are impossible to analyze, you've got a hairball